owenr88/cognito-migrator/README.md

 Please open an issue and create a pull request with any contributions.

+We generate the changelog using [Angular's git message conventions](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular).

 ## Release

-Create a new release in Github to automatically bump the package.json version and release to NPM.
+Close a new release/x.x.x PR to release to NPM.
 Too easy!